The European Confederation of Police (EuroCOP) is the umbrella organisation for police unions and staff organisations in Europe.

 Vice President

-Unn Alma Skatvold was elected as the vice-president of the Norwegian police federation in 2013.
+Unn Alma Skatvold was elected as the President of the Norwegian police federation in 2021.
 The federation organize all members of the police, including civil workers, lawyers and leaders.

 Unn Alma started as an police-officer in 1996 and before becoming a full-time trustee she worked at the border to Sweden with mostly border-crime related issues, but also patrolling in her district where she lives.